Juerd/eq3-max/README.md

 Because other implementations were part of larger systems, didn't compile, or were incomplete to the point of being useless, eventually I decided to roll my own.
 And of course, my version is incomplete too.
-But at least it's not part of a larger system; just run the application and it should Just Work.
+But it's a stand-alone script that does not depend on an entire home automation platform.

-I've never used the official Windows or Mac software on my Cube, and as such had to find out how to use the protocol from scratch.
+I've never used the official Windows or Mac software on my Cube, and as such had to find out how to use the protocol on a new, unconfigured Cube.
 No portal, no cloud!
 Just control the entire device from a single command line utility.

 # Disclaimer